Kadavar

 Kadavar is a German rock band from Berlin, founded in 2010.
+It currently consists of guitarist/lead vocalist Christoph "Lupus" Lindemann, drummer Christoph "Tiger" Bartelt, bassist Simon "Dragon" Bouteloup, and guitarist and keyboardist Jascha Kreft.
 Their retro style, incorporating psychedelic rock and stoner rock, has been compared to bands of the 1970s hard rock/heavy metal era such as Led Zeppelin and Black Sabbath.
-Kadavar currently consists of guitarist/lead vocalist Christoph "Lupus" Lindemann, drummer Christoph "Tiger" Bartelt and bassist Simon "Dragon" Bouteloup.
+Bartelt and Lindemann formed Kadavar as a trio with bassist Philipp "Mammut" Lippitz.
+When Lippitz left the band in July 2013, he was replaced by Bouteloup.
+After releasing six studio albums, Kadavar became a quartet in March 2023 with the addition of Kreft.